Technical Writer

 In this article, we provided a concise overview of the Stable Diffusion model and explored the concept of Distilled Stable Diffusion.
 Stable Diffusion (SD) emerges as a potent technique for generating new images through straightforward prompts.
 Additionally, we examined four models within the SD family, highlighting that the bk-sdm-small model demonstrated the shortest inference time.
 This shows how efficient KD models are compared to the original model.

-It is also important to acknowledge that there are certain limitations of the distilled model.
+It is also important to acknowledge that the distilled model has certain limitations.
 Firstly, it doesn’t attain flawless photorealism, and legible text rendering is beyond its current capabilities.
-Moreover, when confronted with complex tasks requiring compositional understanding, the model’s performance may drop down.
+Moreover, when confronted with complex tasks requiring compositional understanding, the model’s performance may drop.
 Additionally, facial and general human representations might not be generated accurately.
 It’s crucial to note that the model’s training data primarily consists of English captions, which can result in reduced effectiveness when applied to other languages.

 Thanks for learning with the DigitalOcean Community.
 Check out our offerings for compute, storage, networking, and managed databases.